daniel5075/book-search/README.md

 ## Project Link: [Deployed on Heroku ](https://https://infinite-caverns-39792.herokuapp.com/)

 ## About This Project
  React-based Google Books Search app.
-This pp utilizes React lifecycle methods to query and display books based on user searches.
+This project utilizes React lifecycle methods to query and display books based on user searches.
 Also uses Node, Express and MongoDB so that users can save books to review later.

  ## Created with